Readify/madskillz/Consulting.md

 - Even when I disagree with something I continue to work enthusiastically, learning from the others in the team.
 - Every venture has mundane tasks and I work happily and diligently through them.
 - I go out of my way develop a friendly and professional rapport with my customer and their team members.
+- I use written communication to clearly and concisely convey my message, both day-to-day (eg leave/feedback/escalation) and specialised (eg technical emails to the team/customer)
 - My contributions to team discussions are net-positive, informative and helpful.

 ## Senior Developer
 > I am a highly sought-after member of a Readify team with a proven record of shipping high-quality code to production.